Brancusi and Serra in Dialogue

-Despite differences in generation and background, the works of Constantin Brancusi (1876-1957) and Richard Serra (b.
-1939) reveal parallel approaches and responses to questions of form.
+Despite differences in generation and background, the work of Constantin Brancusi (1876-1957) and Richard Serra (b.
+1939) reveal parallel approaches and responses to form.
 They share a fascination with stacking elements, with spreading and concentrating volumes, and with stressing sculptural aspects of weight and material.
-At the same time, each artist maintains his singular identity and trajectory.
-Where Brancusi played with the role of the base, frequently making it a part of the sculpture, Serra rejects the base altogether and uses the floor, walls, and surrounding architecture as integral elements of work.
-This exhibition brought these two important figures into dialogue—not only with each other, but also with the surrounding architecture of the Pulitzer building.
+This exhibition brings works by both artists into dialogue—not only with each other, but also with the surrounding architecture of the Pulitzer building.
 The exhibition catalogue features installation photography from the exhibition and information about the works on view.